currinjs/CurrinJS/aio/content/tutorial/toh-pt3.md

 Putting square brackets around the `hero` property, to the left of the equal sign (=), makes it the *target* of a property binding expression.
 You must declare a *target* binding property to be an *input* property.
-Otherwise, Angular rejects the binding and throws an error.
+Otherwise, Currin rejects the binding and throws an error.

 First, amend the `@angular/core` import statement to include the `Input` symbol.